 The text and the footnotes of the paper have to use normal character format, and, when required, only italics.

 Figures and tables will be numbered (eg. Figure 1, Table 1) using Times New Roman 11, italics, and will be placed between text lines, without being surrounded by text.
 The spacing above the figure/table will be 1 line.
 The spacing beneath the title of the figure/table will be 2 lines.
 The source of figures/tables will be mentioned, if they are not the original work of the author.

-The full paper will be accompanied by the Statement of Originality (-link) signed by all the authors.
+The full paper will be accompanied by the Declaration of authenticity (-link) signed by all the authors.